The Egg and I: Criticism

-Although the book was a critical and popular success at publication, it has been criticized for its stereotypical treatment of Native Americans.
-In 2005, a literary critic examining MacDonald's body of work wrote, “Without overcoming or correcting the racism in Egg, her stories in her subsequent books describe and implicitly advocate the benefits of a multicultural society (especially those available in an urban space like Seattle).
+Although the book was a critical and popular success at publication, it has been criticized for its racist treatment of Native Americans.
+In 2005, a literary critic examining MacDonald's body of work wrote, “Without overcoming or correcting the racism in Egg, her stories in her subsequent books describe and implicitly advocate the benefits of a multicultural society (especially those available in an urban space like Seattle)."

 The Egg and I has also been claimed to have "spawned a perception of Washington as a land of eccentric country bumpkins like Ma and Pa Kettle."
 MacDonald's defenders point out that in the context of the 1940s, such stereotyping was far more acceptable.
 MacDonald faced two lawsuits over the book’s content (see below); plaintiffs did not prevail, although the judge indicated he felt they had shown that some of the claims of defamation had merit.

 Post-publication lawsuits

 Following the success of the book and film, lawsuits were filed by members of the Chimacum community.
 They claimed that characters in The Egg and I had been based on them, and that they had been identified in their community as the real-life versions of those characters, subjecting them to ridicule and humiliation.
 The family of Albert and Susanna Bishop claimed they had been negatively portrayed as the Kettles.
 Their oldest son Edward and his wife Ilah Bishop filed the first lawsuit, which was settled out of court for an undisclosed amount.

 The second lawsuit was filed against MacDonald, publisher J. B. Lippincott Company, and The Bon Marché (a Seattle department store which had promoted and distributed the book) for total damages of $975,000, as sought by nine other members of the Bishop family ($100,000 each) and Raymond H. Johnson ($75,000), who claimed he had been portrayed as the Indian "Crowbar".
 The case was heard before a jury in Judge William J. Willkins' (who was also one of the presiding judges at the Nuremberg Trials) courtroom in King County Superior Court beginning February 6, 1951.
 MacDonald testified that the characters in her book were composite sketches of various people she had met.
 The defense produced evidence that the Bishop family had actually been trying to profit from the fame the book and movie had brought them, including testimony that son Walter Bishop had had his father Albert appear onstage at his Belfair, Washington, dance hall with chickens under his arm, introducing him as "Pa Kettle".
-On February 10, 1951, the jury decided in favor of the defendants.
+On February 10, 1951, the jury decided in favor of the author.